Arthur has worked for 16 years in the new and used automobile industry. He's a sales force trainer, sales manager, and closer.

-It is also important to know what your dealers ads are, which vehicles are in the ads, as well as the price in the ads.
-You will need to know how the ad is structured as well, is there cash down or a trade reflected in a price or payment?
+It is also important to know what your dealer's ads are, which vehicles are in the ads, as well as their prices in the ads.
+You will need to know how the ad is structured as well; is there cash down or a trade reflected in a price or payment?

 This conversation should not last very long but will give you a few minutes to feel your customer out.
 If there is more than one, try and figure out which one will be the mouthpiece (the one who will most likely answer your questions), but never ignore anyone in the group as you never know what kind of influence each person has over the buyer.